jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

       (ii) a vehicle specified as an exempt passenger service vehicle in the regulations or the rules
   - **passive breath-testing device** means a passive breath-testing device of a kind approved by the Minister of Police, by notice (see subsection (6))
   - **permanent speed limit** means a speed limit that is in force except when a seasonal, variable, minimum, emergency, or temporary speed limit is in force
+  - **physical driver licence** means a driver licence in physical format, whether or not the licence contains an electronic element (such as a chip)
   - **point-to-point average speed system** means a system that— (a) consists of 2 items of approved vehicle surveillance equipment that operate in combination and with the support of associated software; and
     (b) has the ability to—